LTUC/amman-prep-d14/Class-06/facilitator/README.md

   ```

   - `initialization` -> Run before the first execution on the loop.
 This expression is commonly used to create counters.
-  - `condition` ->Expression that is checked prior to the execution of every iteration.
+  - `condition` ->Expression that is checked before the execution of every iteration.
   - `final-expression` -> Expression that is run after every iteration.
 Usually used to **increment** a counter.
 But it can be used to decrement a counter too.

 - For loops are commonly used to count a certain number of iterations to repeat a statement.
 For example, print your name 100 times :